jakobzhao/geog458/labs/lab04/readme.md

 You can either create a map from your own data source, or load a base map from the QuickMapServices, or read a map tiles from MapBox.
 What's more, you can even make a layer group that is made up by several different layers.

-Once you have the map layer or layer group ready, please change the displaying projection to **Psuedo Mercator**, the espg code is 3857.
-It is because most web maps are projected in the Psuedo Mercator.
+Once you have the map layer or layer group ready, please change the displaying projection to **Pseudo Mercator**, the epsg code is 3857.
+It is because most web maps are projected in the Pseudo Mercator.
 If you want to overlay any tiles with other external map services, you need to make sure all the displaying map layers are in the same projection.

 ![](img/projection.png)